lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 ListenBrainz.
 Standard favorite sync (after playback of track finishes) is not affected.
 This feature only works if a track has required metadata (track MBID) and the MusicBrainz integration is enabled.

+##### Enable syncing playlists

+Enable or disable playlist sync for the user.
+When enabled, the user's playlists from ListenBrainz will be automatically synced to Jellyfin.
+For more details, see [how it works](how-it-works.md#syncing-playlists).

+##### Sync all playlists

+By default, only auto-generated playlists "from the past" (weekly jams, top discoveries, etc.) are synced.
+If enabled, all playlists created for the user on ListenBrainz will be synced, including collaborative ones.
+This is a global setting, applying to all users with playlist sync enabled.

 ##### Backup of listens

 Save listen locally before it is sent to ListenBrainz.
 To configure backups, first select the path where the backups